railsbridge-boston/cookbook/TAs/common-technical-questions.md

   environment that runs on the cloud.
 With Cloud9 you don't have to install anything!

+### Which directory should I be in?

+* For this workshop, you should be using the `railsbridge` directory.
+That's the folder you created on your desktop.
+This is the same folder you should be in when you run all your Vagrant commands and interact with your Rails project.

 ### I can't open the `.box` file!

 * That's ok!
 You're not supposed to.
-Make sure it is in the right directory, though.
+Make sure it is in the railsbridge directory, though.

 ### Why can't I get Vagrant to work?

 * Is the `.box` file in the correct folder?
 * Are you in the correct directory?
 Try typing `pwd`.
 * It's sometimes hard to tell if Vagrant is working.
 You might actually be in it already!
-If your console has colors, and the prompt will be `RailsBridge-VM:/vagrant$`
+If your console has colors and the prompt is `RailsBridge-VM:/vagrant$` you are already in Vagrant.

-### I got and error that says `No usable default provider could be found for your system.` when trying to run `vagrant up`
+### I got an error that says `The box './railsbridgevm-2018-03.box' could not be found or could not be accessed in the remote catalog.`
-* Make sure you installed Vagrant/Virtual box.
-You may have ejected them by mistake if you do already have them installed.
+* Did you install your `.box` file yet?
+* Is your `.box` file in your railsbridge folder?

 ## Saturday Workshop